strues/boldr/README.md

 - Hot reloading doesn't work everywhere due to async/dynamic routes.

 ### Development

-**Setup the Database** -- Modify the config settings with your database information.
-Then simply run `npm run migrate` and `npm run seed`.

 **Starting it up** -- Run `npm run dev`